jalexisg/SET08103/assessment/README.md

 The coursework **must** be delivered by a group.
 The aim of the module is to assess your ability to work as a team to deliver a product.
 Therefore, the majority of your coursework grade will be based on your team's ability to work together using the methods defined in the module.

 The submission is monitored during lab stand-up meetings, and formally via the 5 assessment points.
-Your final submission is delivered via your GitHub repository which should also be submitted to Moodle.
+Your submissions are delivered via your GitHub repository.
+The master branch of your GitHub repository should also be submitted to Moodle at each assessment point along with a spreadsheet in Excel format (csv, xls or xlsx) detailing Individual team members' contributions.

 ## Individual Assessment